Washington State vs. Miami Sun Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Miami Stats and Trends

-- So far this season, the Hurricanes have been installed as underdogs by a 1-point margin or more four times and are 3-1 ATS in those contests.
+- In Miami's 12 games this season, it has six wins against the spread.

+- This year, the Hurricanes have an against-the-spread record of 3-1 in their four games as an underdog of 1 point or more.

-- Miami's games this year have eclipsed the over/under five times in 12 opportunities (41.7%).
+- Miami's games this season have gone over the point total in 41.7% of its opportunities (five times in 12 games with a set point total).

-- Miami is 6-4 against the spread and 7-3 overall when the team puts up more than 24.3 points.
+- Miami is 6-4 against the spread and 7-3 overall when the team scores more than 24.3 points.

 - The Hurricanes average 448.8 yards per game, 69.9 more yards than the 378.9 the Cougars allow.

-- Miami is 6-2 against the spread and 6-2 overall when the team totals over 378.9 yards.
+- Miami is 6-2 against the spread and 6-2 overall when the team piles up more than 378.9 yards.

-- The Hurricanes have turned the ball over 17 times, 10 fewer times than the Cougars have forced turnovers (27).
+- This season the Hurricanes have 17 turnovers, 10 fewer than the Cougars have takeaways (27).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.